Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Model-based Monte Carlo simulations

-Two experimental settings are considered: (1) all 107 provinces in the fixed population are sampled; (2) only 90 provinces are sampled, leaving 17 provinces with no observations.
-For each setting, 1000 samples are drawn using simple random sampling (SRS) without replacement within each sampled area, with the sample size set at $0.1 \times N_i$.
-The performance of the above estimators is assessed using the following three criteria: \begin{description} \item[(a)] Relative Bias (RB): The average RB over all small areas.
-For a given area, RB is defined as the ratio of the average difference between the estimated and true small-area FGT measures to the true small-area FGT measure, averaged over simulations. \item[(b)] Relative Root Mean Squared Prediction Error (RRMSPE): The average RRMSPE over all small areas.
-For a given area, RRMSPE is the ratio of the square root of the average squared difference between the estimated and true small-area FGT measures to the true measure, averaged over simulations. \item[(c)] Efficiency (EFF) measured as the ratio of the RRMSPE of each estimator/predictor to the RRMSPE of the corresponding the baseline estimator.
-DIRECT and MR serve as the baseline estimators in experiments 1 and 2, respectively. \end{description}
+Each scenario is independently simulated 1000 times.
+The performance of the above predictors is assessed using the following three criteria: \begin{description} \item[(a) Relative Bias (RB): ] The average RB across all small areas.
+For a given area, RB is defined as the ratio of the average difference between the estimated and true small-area FGT measures to the true small-area FGT measure, averaged over simulations. \item[(b) Relative Root Mean Squared Prediction Error (RRMSPE): ] The average RRMSPE across all small areas.
+For a given area, RRMSPE is the ratio of the square root of the average squared difference between the estimated and true small-area FGT measures to the true measure, averaged over simulations. \item[(c) Efficiency (EFF): ] Defined as the ratio of the RRMSPE of each estimator or predictor to that of the baseline estimator, with MRE serving as the baseline. \end{description}

-First, the computational efficiency of the new parameter estimation algorithm is evaluated, comparing it to the existing algorithm proposed by \cite{lahiri2023nested}.
-All computations are carried out on a \texttt{13th Gen Intel(R) Core(TM) i7-13700F 2.10 GHz} processor.
-For this comparison, five samples are generated using SRS without replacement within each province, with the sample size set at $0.02 \times N_i$, resulting in a fixed total sample size of 616.
-Both algorithms are applied to these five samples, and their computation times are recorded.
-The algorithm proposed by \cite{lahiri2023nested} requires an average computation time of $1197.59$ seconds, while the new algorithm completes the same task in just $2.17$ seconds on average.
-This demonstrates a substantial improvement, as our algorithm requires only about $0.2\%$ of the computation time compared to the existing algorithm.